 Income Statement Comparison

-The following table provides a comparative overview of the most recent income statements for Teradata Corporation (TDC) and Domo, Inc. (DOMO), highlighting key financial metrics for evaluation.
+The table below presents a side-by-side comparison of the most recent fiscal year income statement figures for Teradata Corporation and Domo, Inc., highlighting key financial metrics.

 |---|---|---|